adambard/learnxinyminutes-docs/yaml.html.markdown

 base: &base
   name: Everyone has same name

 # The regexp << is called Merge Key Language-Independent Type.
-It is is used to
+It is used to
 # indicate that all the keys of one or more specified maps should be inserted
 # into the current map.